 In the U.S., it has become clear that innovation in AI-enabled digital health diagnostic and therapeutic technologies requires sophisticated planning at the earliest stages of development.
 Such planning should not focus merely on product development but also consider in tandem (1) FDA approval, clearance, or authorization strategy alongside (2) payor coverage and reimbursement strategy.
 The more complex digital health products currently being developed are products that include an AI component, including those with combination hardware/software.
 These are complex, in part, because many involve the transmission of real-time patient information – such as the transmission of range of motion information while a patient undertakes a virtual reality physical therapy exercise game wearing a hardware device – to the patient’s care provider through associated software.

 Depending on the claims made by and the associated risks of these types of complex digital health products, in the U.S., they likely require authorization through the Food and Drug Administration (FDA) de novo pathway - or clearance through the 510(k) pathway if there is a predicate, as well as a coverage and reimbursement pathway.
 They can therefore be among the trickiest to bring successfully to market.
-The products that have the potential to most quickly accelerate though the U.S. payor landscape and optimize value for patients are those that take the time and resources to obtain FDA approval, authorization, or clearance and then seek coverage under an existing benefit category, such as a physician service, medical device, or durable medical equipment (DME).
+The products that have the potential to most quickly accelerate through the U.S. payor landscape and optimize value for patients are those that take the time and resources to obtain FDA approval, authorization, or clearance and then seek coverage under an existing benefit category, such as a physician service, medical device, or durable medical equipment (DME).

 In the medical device category, we have recently seen various digital diagnostics and digital therapeutics being approved, authorized, or cleared.
 A subset of these products has also received breakthrough designation status from FDA as medical devices, and a few have simultaneously pursued a coverage and reimbursement pathway.
 For example, earlier this year, Imvaria received FDA authorization for an AI-enabled diagnostic that analyzes computer tomography scans to identify patterns that indicate a patient may have idiopathic pulmonary fibrosis.
 Imvaria is unique among AI-enabled breakthrough technologies in that it has obtained both FDA authorization and Current Procedural Terminology billing codes from the American Medical Association, paving the way for Medicare and commercial payor reimbursement once the product is more widely available on the market.